plusgiant5/Libraries/KonstantDecompilerPrivacyPolicy.md

 - However, we cannot guarantee the absolute security of your data.

 ### 4. Data Retention
-- Bytecode samples are retained for as long as necessary to fulfill the purposes outlined in this Privacy Policy.
+- Bytecode samples are retained indefinitely for the purposes outlined in this Privacy Policy.

-### 5. User Rights
-- You have the right to request the deletion of your submitted bytecode samples.
-- You can contact us through Discord to exercise this right.

-### 6. Changes to Privacy Policy
+### 5. Changes to Privacy Policy
 - We may update this Privacy Policy from time to time.
 - We will notify you of any significant changes through Discord.